Chandraprakash-03/Chandraprakash-03/README.md

 ## What am I doing now 👨🏻‍💻

-- Learning JavaScript frameworks and libraries
+- Learning JavaScript frameworks and libraries(React and Next.js)
 - Exploring blockchain technology, including Ethereum, Solidity, and Chainlink
 - Developing and contributing to innovative projects